Heart, kidney and metabolic disease – shaping new diagnostic and treatment targets

 Session 5.
 Cardiorenal clinical trials update

-15:50 Cardiac trials Dr Geraint Morton, Consultant Cardiologist, Portsmouth Hospitals NHS Trust
+15:50 Cardiac trials Dr Geraint Morton, Consultant Cardiologist and Cardiology Clinical Director, Portsmouth Hospitals University NHS Trust

 16:05 Renal trials Dr David Lappin, Consultant Nephrologist, Galway University Hospitals; Honorary Personal Professor of Medicine, University of Galway